EmilDohne/compressed-image/docs/index.rst

 - Storing images as compressed buffers
 - Support for multiple compressions algorithms such as ``lz4``, ``zstd``, ``blosclz`` etc.
-- Reading files from disk in compressed chunks for low memory usage
+- Reading files directly from disk into compressed chunks for low memory usage
-- Random access decompression without having to decompress the entire image
+- Random access compression/decompression without having to decompress the entire image
 - Lazy image/channel representations with extremely low memory footprints
-- Cross-platform support
+- Cross-platform support (linux, windows, macos)
 - Interoperability with NumPy

 When should you use this?